robertjdominguez/flask-guide/step_by_step.md

   from functools import wraps
   ```

 I know this seems like a lot, but these libraries eliminate the need for us to write a lot of our own code that would just be boilerplate/reinventing the wheel.
-Like this [cartoon](https://plus.google.com/114528699166048052030/posts/QnTABxy8rrw) illustrates, these open source libraries make incredibly easy to develop our own applications.
+Like this [cartoon](https://plus.google.com/114528699166048052030/posts/QnTABxy8rrw) illustrates, these open source libraries make it incredibly easy to develop our own applications.

 ## STOPPING Here
 Before we actually start building the app during our code-along, I'm going to stop the guide.
 I'd like for us to work together before I put the rest of this walkthrough up for your reference later on.
 See you guys on Thursday.